Unique Aspects of TEAPAC Complete...

 Furthermore, traffic adjustment factors can be entered to be applied on a movement-by-movement basis, including seasonal adjustment factors and compounding growth factors to make the counted traffic more relevant to the analysis at hand.

-Email, online and phone support for TEAPAC is provided directly by the actual developer of the software with a commitment to prompt and meaningful turnaround to keep you moving forward on your projects.
+Email support for TEAPAC is still available by maintenance contract directly from the actual developer of the software with a commitment to prompt and meaningful turnaround to keep you moving forward on your projects.
 This is managed by an inexpensive software maintenance arrangement that is affordable and guarantees what has become known in the industry as the best technical support in the business.
+A free User Forum is also maintained to review and/or participate in detailed conversations with other users about TEAPAC.

-In summary, we've tried to highlight above the sometimes subtle and/or overlooked aspects of TEAPAC software that users should consider when purchasing traffic software.
+In summary, we've tried to highlight above the sometimes subtle and/or overlooked aspects of TEAPAC software that users should consider when deciding what traffic software to use.
 Often only the simple question is asked - does the software do the analysis required, or what's the cheapest software I can get to do the job.
-In many cases, despite the importance of that question, it is not the only question that should be asked.
+Now that TEAPAC Complete is free, using TEAPAC on every project should be a no-brainer.
 The answers to the unasked questions can easily end up being the straw that breaks the camel's back at the end of the day.
 Make sure you ask the right questions!

 yourself what has made TEAPAC stand apart from the others for 45 years.